bassdman/feature-toggle-api/README.md

 ``` shell
     npm install feature-toggle-api --save
 ```
 You want to include it as a scripttag?
-Here's a sample HTML-Template Replace the index.html - file with the following:
+Here's a sample HTML-File.
 ``` html
 <!DOCTYPE html>
 <html lang="en">